 Ever wonder how to get plywood to the roof when you are working by yourself?
 How about making sure your concrete stakes don’t become a permanent member of your concrete foundation?
 There are always little tricks of the trade that make the job easier.
 Many of them are made up on site out of necessity and others are passed down from builder to builder.
-Here’s a couple that I’ll pass down to you.
+Here’s some tips for getting plywood to your roof and other tricks as well.

 Let’s start with how to get plywood to the roof.
 There are a few ways to get plywood to the roof by yourself.
 The first is for low roofs only.
 You can build a jack stand for the plywood.
 Now I’m no artist, but I’ve given you a sketch of what I am talking about since it sounds crazy when I try to describe it without the picture.
 It is a simple design, so don’t let my description fool you.

 Take two 2x4s long enough to extend above the roof line by about 2′.
 Attach another section of 2×4 across them to hold them together at a height that will allow you to stack the plywood on it so that the top of the plywood sticks up above the top of the jack stand at the roof line.
 (Is that a run on sentence?)
 Now add an angled piece from one long section to the other just below the horizontal 2×4 to brace the whole assembly and stop it from racking.
 Add a 2×6 on the flat to the horizontal 2×4 and firmly secure it to the 2×4 so that it gives you enough room to stack your plywood.
 Now you can stack your plywood from the ground and pull it up from the roof.
 Simple.